Snowflake-Labs/terraform-provider-snowflake/pkg/acceptance/bettertestspoc/README.md

   - resource parameters assertions (generated in subpackage `resourceparametersassert`)
   - show output assertions (generated in subpackage `resourceshowoutputassert`)

-- `config` - the new `ResourceModel` abstraction resides here.
-It provides models for objects and the builder methods allowing better config preparation in the acceptance tests.
+- `config` - the new model abstractions (`ResourceModel`, `DatasourceModel`, and `ProviderModel`) reside here.
+They provide models for objects and the builder methods allowing better config preparation in the acceptance tests.
 It aims to be more readable than using `Config:` with hardcoded string or `ConfigFile:` for file that is not directly reachable from the test body.
 Also, it should be easier to reuse the models and prepare convenience extension methods.
 The models are already generated.

 ## How it works